aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/windows-azure-platform/integrating-aspose-words-with-azure-data-lake/_index.md

 ## Create a Document with Data from Azure Data Lake

-This topic shows how to use Aspose.Words for building a document with a table from a database on Azure Data Lake.
+This topic demonstrates how to use Aspose.Words for building a document with a table from a database on Azure Data Lake.
 This requires creating a simple database and implementing the IOutputter interface to create a user-defined outputter, which outputs data from ADLS in [formats supported by Aspose.Words](/words/net/supported-document-formats/).

 {{% alert color="primary" %}}